 After OpenWrt is installed to Flash, depending on the model, some platform configuration may be needed.
 This is explained in the model specific wiki pages.

 Before you start installing OpenWrt, save your RouterOS License .key file.
-This will allow you to use Mikrotik's NetInstall to re-install RouterOS if something goes wrong installing OpenWrt.
+This will allow you to use Mikrotik's NetInstall to re-install RouterOS.

 Save your license by using Mikrotik WinBox: it's under System→License→Export Key.
 The Mikrotik WebFig web interface does not export license files, you must use WinBox.